 The distribution of chlorophyll in the ocean has an impact on light attenuation and therefore ocean heat uptake, changing the ocean physics and sea ice.
 However, this biophysical feedback is not yet commonly included in climate models or reanalyses.
 This activity will assess the suitability of CCI ocean colour products to constrain this process when assimilated into coupled physical-biogeochemical ocean reanalyses.
 Assimilating ocean colour data has been demonstrated to improve the accuracy of 3D model chlorophyll, and it is expected that this will lead to more accurate simulation of light attenuation and ocean heat uptake in reanalyses, when biophysical feedback processes are included.
 This should then improve consistency with other ECVs.
+Furthermore, air-sea CO2 flux parameterisations typically used in climate models do not use sea surface state as an input, even though this is known to play a role.
+A further experiment will assess the impact on air-sea gas exchange of including sea state data as an input in the flux parameterisation.

-Two equivalent reanalyses will be performed with NEMO-CICE-MEDUSA, assimilating CCI ocean colour products, and spanning a period of variability in the El Niño Southern Oscillation (ENSO), in which biophysical feedbacks are known to play a role.
+Two equivalent reanalyses will be performed with NEMO-CICE-MEDUSA, assimilating CCI ocean colour products, and spanning a period of variability in the EI Niño Southern Oscillation (ENSO), in which biophysical feedbacks are known to play a role.
 The first reanalysis will have no feedback from biology to physics, as in standard climate models.
 The second reanalysis will include the process.